ucbi/uniform/guides/howtos/Setting up a Phoenix project.md

 ```

 But what if only some of your apps require exq?
 Wrap the exq-specific code in
-Code Fences, and it will only be included when exq is required.
+Eject Fences, and it will only be included when exq is required.

 ```elixir
 def application do